Pathophysiology and Therapy of Genetic Diseases

 Skeletal dysplasias (SD) encompass a complex group of 436 defined conditions affecting bone and cartilage growth.
 The underlying molecular defect remains unidentified in a relatively high proportion of patients, suggesting that further genes or mutations are implicated in both novel and already characterized signaling pathways.

 We have extended our research interests into the molecular pathophysiology of all skeletal dysplasias, through the implementation of Next generation sequencing (NGS) technologies.
 We routinely use a targeted NGS panel, SKELETAL.SEQ to improve the detection of mutations and to aid our knowledge into the molecular basis of skeletal dysplasia.
 Mutations are identified in 53% of cases, with very rare cases being detected.
 We, subsequently, functionally characterize several of these mutations to determine the pathogenic mechanism.
 Exome sequencing is then undertaken in the negative cases with the aim to identify novel genes implicated in these disorders.
+Using this strategy, we have identified and characterised several new genes but many remain to be identified and characterised.

 The projects aims are to identify and functionally characterize novel genes and genomic regions implicated in the etiology of SD, using a combination of NGS technologies and functional assays.